drogatkin/7Bee/README.md

     The Maven repository artifact format is _maven:vendor:product:version_.

-    The final value of a value gets a template processed.(since 1.3) A template element looks like:
+    The final value of a value gets a template processed unless a type qualifier is used.(since 1.3) A template element looks like:
     `${name}`
     The name is a name of any variable in the current scope.
 The name can't be longer than 128 characters.
 If a name is longer, then the element gets ignored.
 If a value ends before `}`, then the element is ignored as well.
 If there is no an element with the provided _name_, then the template element gets ignored (some difference in a behavior of a non template element variable).
 A value of a template element is considering as a template as well.
 A recursive processing stops as all templates got expanded or a loop is detected.
 If a template element is an array, then the following syntax gets considered:
-    `${name,separator}`_The approach is under a consideration_
+    `${name,separator}`
-    a name can't contain commas.
-The separator is used to separate values and considered as empty string when not provided.
+    the name can't contain commas.
+The separator is used to separate values and considered as an empty string when not provided.

 *   _target_ \- defines an addressable build task.
 Attribute **name** defines a name of target which can be specified in command line of 7Bee.
 Attribute **dir** is optional and provides a work directory for target if it's different than for a project.
 A target description can be specified in attribute **comment**. [example](#target)
 *   _expression_ - allows to combine operators functions to set a variable value. [example](#expression)